nf-osi/usagereports/README.md

 ### Snowflake dependencies (optional / WIP)

-Snowflake data can be obtained via Worksheets, and it's not absolutely required to configure programmatic access (though can be somewhat more convenient).
+Snowflake data can be obtained via Worksheets UI, and it's not absolutely required to configure programmatic connection (though it can be somewhat more convenient).
 If you are interested, install drivers and follow docs here: https://developers.snowflake.com/odbc/

+There are docs on other options for Snowflake connections here as well: https://github.com/Sage-Bionetworks/snowflake

 ### Older versions (legacy warehouse)